raman-M0NK3Y/Database-Application-Program/README.md

 In this project, I worked with an existing database, the York River Bookseller's Database (YRB DB).
 There are two scripts provided yrb-create and yrb-drop.
 The script yrb-create will create the YRB DB schema and populate the tables with mock data.
 The scirpt yrb-drop is provided for convenience.
 It will remove copies of the YRB DB from the DB2 (database server developed by IBM) schema space.
+The code for the application is "yrbapp3.java" and "book3.java".

 The application is written in both Java and SQL, a written report is attached showcasing the project called "cs3421proj" refer to that for more details, the application is suppose to do the following: